chaoDylan2025/GVSU-CIS350-UnrealPlat/docs/software_requirements_specification_final.md

 # Software Artifacts

-This section shall provide links to all of the artifacts that we have developed for this project.
+This section shall provide links to all the artifacts that we have developed for this project.

 * [Use case diagram for abilities](../artifacts/use_case_diagrams/Abilities-Usecase-Diagram.pdf)
 * [Use case diagram for combat](../artifacts/use_case_diagrams/Combat-Usecase-Diagram.pdf)